lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Become a citizen scientist and wildlife explorer!
-Learn to use state-of-the-art infrared
+          Experience the vibrant and diverse cultures of the **Tibetan and

-          cameras for **biodiversity monitoring** and actively participate in setting them up
+          Lisu ethnic minorities**.
+Explore their unique customs, admire their

-          in a nearby forest.
-Anticipate the thrill of checking back to see if you've
+          distinctive traditional architecture, feel their warm hospitality, and savor the authentic and flavorful

-          captured images of elusive local nocturnal animals.
+          dishes of their local cuisine.
         image:
           type: ImageBlock
-          url: /images/LJ-icon5.jpg
+          url: /images/LJ-icon8.jpg
           altText: Placeholder text
           elementId: ''
           styles: